Okay, so here’s the thing.

 The man who answered asked me to tell him what I saw on the screen.
 When I told him, he informed me that in fact, someone was trying to hijack my computer.
 He directed me to go to ‘Preferences’, then somewhere else, which I did.
 You guessed it; I had just unknowingly given him access to my computer.
 He was the hijacker.One of the places he had me go to was a list of items labeled Foreign Entities, which he said showed the bad guys attempts at compromising my information.
 It looked legit to me, but again, what do I know?
 He said I’d have to buy a protection plan to keep my computer safe, then listed the various prices.
 Now THAT sure didn’t sound right.
 That’s when I heard more scammers in the background talking to other suckers like me.
-Finally, my bullshit detector came alive.The crook then requested I call the second number on my monitor to speak to his supervisor who would explain the various protection plans.
+Finally, my BS detector came alive.The crook then requested I call the second number on my monitor to speak to his supervisor who would explain the various protection plans.
 I said sure, then immediately dialed Apple’s actual number.
-In the meantime, the computer thief typed messages to my computer asking if I’d called his supervisor yet.
+In the meantime, the computer thief typed messages asking if I’d called his supervisor yet.
 I typed back, “No, I’m actually talking to the real Apple Help Desk and by the way I gave them your phone numbers.”

 That’s when all sorts of words and images flashed on and off my screen in quick succession, I assumed trying to steal information.
 Mr. Apple guy then instructed me to turn off my computer.
 Thankfully, none of my information appears to have been compromised.
 He promptly unfroze my screen and all was right with the world again.